Brussels effect: Consumer electronics

 In October 2022 the European Parliament adopted a directive which required many consumer electronic devices – notably mobile phones – to adopt USB-C as a universal charger by 2024.
 This was seen as being particularly applicable to Apple and its iPhone product range which had, until then, rejected standardisation.
 The expectation was that, due to the EU's large marketplace, the EU-specific regulation would nonetheless result in a change in how products were manufactured for sale in other countries (to ensure a single global product), and that other jurisdictions would adopt equivalent legislation.
-As a result, the next iPhone to be released following the announcement of the directive, iPhone 15, and all subsequent iPhones, have used USB-C charging.
+As a result, the next iPhone released following the announcement of the directive, iPhone 15, and all subsequent iPhones, have used USB-C charging.

+Speech regulations

+Analysts have noted Brussels effects in the manner in which the European Union has designed and implemented restrictions on online speech.
+Legal scholar Dawn Carla Nunziato noted that the Digital Services Act (DSA) could not be reconciled with American law and would "create tension and conflict with the U.S. speech regime applicable to social media platforms."
+Technology policy analyst Jennifer Huddleston, writing for the Cato Institute, observed regarding the DSA, GDPR and related efforts, "While this jawboning and direct censorship by foreign actors does not carry an obvious effect on the United States, it limits the diversity of sources online and forces platforms to possibly change their content moderation policies to adapt to the threats and regulations of countries that seek to limit freedom of expression."
+The Economist characterized the 2024 exchange between Elon Musk and Theirry Breton regarding the interview on X of Donald Trump and Musk's subsequent disdain of the DSA as defiance of the Brussels effect.

 Etymology

-The term Brussels effect was coined in 2012 by Professor Anu Bradford of Columbia Law School and named after the similar California effect that can be seen within the United States.
+Coined by professor Anu Bradford, the term was named after the similar California effect that can be seen within the United States.